Households and the Environment Survey (HES)

 Bootstrap weights, using 1000 replicates, were produced to facilitate the calculation of variance for specific estimates.
 The replicates were subject to the same methodology as described above.

-All published data were compared to identical or similar HES data from previous surveys to ensure consistency.
+All published data were compared to identical or similar HES (phase 1, 2, and 3) data from previous surveys to ensure consistency.
 Explanations were found for any significant changes.
 Subject-matter experts confronted the data using other sources as well as by identifying and researching any values that were not consistent with others in the same domain.

 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.